FAITHFULNESS, EVEN IN SMALL THINGS, MATTERS

 What: Using a more sustainable method of transport.
 Moving towards a car-free life, and avoiding transport by airplane as much as possible.

-Why: Living car-free for a year saves 2.4 tonnes of greenhouse gas emissions, while each roundtrip transatlantic flight avoided saves an additional 1.8 tonnes.
+Why: A car-free lifestyle can save up to 2.4 tonnes of greenhouse gas emissions a year, while each roundtrip transatlantic flight avoided saves an additional 1.6 tonnes.

 What: Most of the energy we use in our buildings for heating, lighting, appliances, hot water, and cooking comes from burning fossil fuels (coal, gas, or oil).
 We burn them either directly or indirectly through the use of electricity.
 Instead, one can switch to green energy tariffs, create one’s own renewable energy sources, and phase out energy from fossil fuels.

-Why: Moving towards renewable energy sources can save up to 1.6 tonnes of CO2 per year per person.
+Why: Reducing ENERGY use and transitioning to clean renewable energy sources can save up to 1.6 tonnes of CO per year per person.

 What: Transitioning from a meat- and dairy-based diet to a plant-based diet, as well as reducing food waste.

-Why: Eating a plant-based diet saves 0.8 tonnes of CO2 emissions per year.
+Why: Eating a plant-based diet saves 0.8 tonnes of CO emissions per year.
 This represents 4 times more greenhouse gas emissions per year than recycling.
-Plus, it is the most ethical approach, and also helps improve health and well-being!
+It is an ethical approach to eating with an added bonus of improving health and wellbeing!